LilBr21/surf-retreats/README.md

 # Main technologies used:
 React, Styled Components

-# Installation and setup inctruction:
+# Installation and setup instruction:
 Clone down this repository.
 You will need node and npm installed globally on your machine.

 Installation: